telerik/blazor-docs/knowledge-base/menu-items-dont-close.md

 ---
-title: Menu items dont close when hovered over
+title: Menu items do not close when hovered over
-description: Menu items dont close when hovered over
+description: Menu items do not close when hovered over
 type: troubleshooting
-page_title: Menu items dont close when hovered over
+page_title: Menu items do not close when hovered over
 slug: kb-menu-items-dont-close
 position:
 tags: